spatialnimbios/testcases/UnitTests/IrreversibleBinding3D/README.md

 V=2E-4 um^3.
 Sphere with R=0.03628um or box with L=0.05849um

+# Simulation parameters
+Due to the relatively high density (16mM), a small time-step needs to be taken.
+Same dt used for all single-particle methods.

+time-step: 1ns

 # Results
 For this diffusion controlled reaction, the single-particle simulations should have faster initial kinetics compared to the macroscopic rate methods (ODE, PDE, SSA).